pslucas0212/KodeKloud-Linux-Working-with-the-Shell-Part-1/README.md

 ### Linux Shells
+Shell types in Linux
 - Bourne Shell (sh) developed in 70s for Unix
 - C Shell (csh or tcsh)
 - Korn Shell (ksh)
 - Z shell (zsh)
 - Bourne again Shell (bash)

-- All shells facilate the interaction between the user and the operating system.
+All shells facilate the interaction between the user and the operating system.
-- To check the shell in use type 'echo $SHELL'
+To check the shell in use type 'echo $SHELL'
 ```
 $ echo $SHELL
 ### Shell Commands
 /bin/bash
 ```
-- Use 'chsh' to change the shell.
+Use 'chsh' to change the shell.
 Note: you need to run this command with super user (root) privelages on RHEL 8.
 Debian allows the user to change the shell after supplying their password.
 ```
 $ sudo chsh
 Password: